 Prominent features along the rugged shore of sub-Antarctic Heard Island have been named after sealers, shipwrecks and survivors.

-The Australian Antarctic Division’s Place Names Committee has officially named 19 places in Antarctica and on Heard Island, 5355km from Hobart.
+The Australian Antarctic Division’s Place Names Committee officially named 13 places on Heard Island, 5355km from Hobart, and six in Antarctica, in August.

-“Alfred Point is named after the whaling schooner, Alfred, which was wrecked on Heard Island in 1854,” Ms Slocum said.
+“Alfred Point is named after the whaling schooner, Alfred, which was wrecked on Heard Island in 1854,” Committee Chair, Ms Gillian Slocum, said.

 Other Antarctic place names include Wild Nunataks in Queen Mary Land, named in recognition of John Robert Francis ‘Frank’ Wild, a member of five Antarctic expeditions including the Australasian Antarctic Expedition (1911–14).

-Mukluk Island near the Vestfold Hills is named after a soft book traditionally made by Inuit people from sealskin and was a style of footwear worn by Australian expeditioners in the early days of the AAP.
+Mukluk Island near the Vestfold Hills is named after a soft book traditionally made by Inuit people from sealskin, and was a style of footwear worn by Australian expeditioners in the early days of the Australian Antarctic Program.Eliza Grey